Laura6826/pands-weekly-tasks/README.md

 - To check if the number is odd or even, as these numbers will be 'treated differently', we use an **if** statement.
 - '**if** (x % 2) == 0', if, when x is divided by 2, it equals 0, we know this is an even number.
 - As instructed, Proceed to divide the number by 2.
-- And append the list named 'sequence', to refect the calculation applied.
+- And append the list named 'sequence', to reflect the calculation applied.
 Reference: Lecture 5: List and Tuples and [O'Reilly (2015) A Whirlwind Tour of Python (pg:16)](https://www.oreilly.com/content/a-whirlwind-tour-of-python/).
 - **else** assume the number is an odd number, as when 'x' is divided by 2 and the answer is not 0, the number entered must be an odd number.
 - Proceed to multiply the entered number by 3 and then add 1.
-- Append 'sequence', to refect the calculation applied.
+- Append 'sequence', to reflect the calculation applied.
 - Once all calculations are complete, and the current value is 1.
 - Return the sequence.

-Once the definition of the collatz_sequence was complete, we could proceed to use/ call this definition to ammend potential input.
+Once the definition of the collatz_sequence was complete, we could proceed to use/ call this definition to amend potential input.

 - It was requested for the user to 'Please enter a positive integer: '
 - To ensure that the input was a positive integer and not 0, a **while loop** was used.
-  - If the input did not meet the requirements, ie, a positive integer, the program would request another guess using the following prompt, 'That is not a positive integer.
+  - If the input did not meet the requirements, *ie*, a positive integer, the program would request another guess using the following prompt, 'That is not a positive integer.
 Please enter a positive integer:'
   - An **else** conditional statement was then used, to call forward the function created and apply it to the input data.
-Finally, the output was printed, to include each digit generated through out the process, hence generating the collatz sequence for the originally entered digit.
+Finally, the output was printed, to include each digit generated throughout the process, hence generating the collatz sequence for the originally entered digit.

 **When run:**